 Admission to a degree program does not imply advancement to candidacy for a degree.
 To advance to candidacy, a student must complete at least eighteen hours of graduate work at Stetson with the minimum of a 3.0 average.
-The Graduate Council of the Department of Counselor Education reviews the student's acquisition of developmentally appropriate counseling knowledge, skills, and dispositions to determine eligibility for advancement.
+The faculty reviews the student's acquisition of developmentally appropriate counseling knowledge, skills, and dispositions to determine eligibility for advancement.
 The student is notified by letter when advanced to candidacy.
 Failure to meet the requirement for advancement to candidacy may result in the student being dismissed from the Graduate Program.